Menu

 Welcome to Galaxy Class!

-The class adults are Miss Bowles (Class Teacher) and Mrs Beck (LSA / Year 6 Intervention).
+The class adults are Mrs Heath and Mrs Groves (Class Teachers) and Mrs Hamblin (LSA / Year 6 Intervention).

 Learning Experience